rust-lang/blog.rust-lang.org/posts/2024-03-30-i128-layout-update.md

 # The Calling Convention Problem

-It happens that there an additional problem: LLVM does not always do the correct thing when passing 128-bit integers as function arguments.
+There is an additional problem: LLVM does not always do the correct thing when passing 128-bit integers as function arguments.
 This was a [known issue in LLVM], before its [relevance to Rust was discovered].

-When calling a function, the arguments get passed in registers until there are no more slots, then they get "spilled" to the stack.
+When calling a function, the arguments get passed in registers (special storage locations within the CPU) until there are no more slots, then they get "spilled" to the stack (the program's memory).
 The ABI tells us what to do here as well, in the section _3.2.3 Parameter Passing_:

 > Arguments of type `__int128` offer the same operations as INTEGERs, yet they do not
 > fit into one general purpose register but require two registers.
 For classification